martinsumner/riak_kv/docs/NextGenReplGuide.md

 >
 > ttaaefs_cluster_slice = 1

-A node can only be configured to full-sync with one other cluster, so if there is a need to full-sync with multiple clusters different nodes must be use different configurations to point at those different clusters.
+A node can only be configured to full-sync with one other cluster, so if there is a need to full-sync with multiple clusters, different nodes must use different configurations to point at those different clusters.
 So for the backup cluster, cluster C node 1 would use:

 > ttaaefs_scope = all
 > ttaaefs_queuename = cluster_a